Sneham Kosam: Production

 In December 1997, Rajinikanth announced that his next film would be directed by K. S. Ravikumar, who had made the successful 1995 film Muthu with the actor.
 Filming was initially slated to begin in April 1998, but the FEFSI strike delayed proceedings and Ravikumar was only able to complete his previous film Natpukkaga by June 1998.
 A. M. Rathnam, who produced Natpukkaga requested Ravikumar to remake the film in Telugu with Chiranjeevi in the lead.
 Though initially reluctant, he accepted to quickly remake the film in Telugu as Sneham Kosam.
-The film's shooting was completed in 45 days.
+The film's shooting was completed in fifty-six days.

 Soundtrack

 The music and background score was composed by S. A. Rajkumar.
 Music was released by Aditya Music Company.
 Rajkumar later remade "Gundello" as "Megham Udaithu" for Tamil film Maayi.

 Release

 The film was scheduled to release in November 1998 but was delayed.

 Reception

 Rakesh P. of The Deccan Herald wrote that "On the whole a family entertainer".
+Andhra Online wrote "In a different role altogether, Chiranjeevi impresses while Vijay Kumar too does justice to his role.
+Nothing much to be said about Meena’s acting".